mikrono/tModLoaderWiki_kr_ko/GlobalProjectile.md

 ### public virtual void SetDefaults(Projectile projectile)

 Allows you to set the properties of any and every projectile that gets created.

+### public virtual bool PreAI(Projectile projectile)

+Allows you to determine how any projectile behaves.
+Return false to stop the vanilla AI and the AI hook from being run.
+Returns true by default.

+### public virtual void AI(Projectile projectile)

+Allows you to determine how any projectile behaves.
+This will only be called if PreAI returns true.

+### public virtual void PostAI(Projectile projectile)

+Allows you to determine how any projectile behaves.
+This will be called regardless of what PreAI returns.